French Riviera & Provence Itinerary for 10 Days

 To continue your Van Gogh and art journey that day, visit Carrieres de Lumieres, a spectacular art exhibition by Cezanne, Kadinsky and others on Route de Maillane.

 Then stop for lunch in the town of Le Baux de Provence nearby, and visit the Chateau des Baux for an ariel view of the beautiful town.
-Then step foot in the Monastery Saint-Paul de Mausole that houses a museum to Vincent Van Gogh who stayed there from 1889 to 1890.
+Then step foot in the Monastery Saint-Paul de Mausole which houses a museum to Vincent Van Gogh who stayed there from 1889 to 1890.

 Where to Stay in Arles